 Some agencies are actually moving away from the printed portfolio, and instead have model put their portfolios on iPads or Tablets.
 Make sure you discuss this options with your agency before spending the money on prints!

 - Now that we are in the digital world, modeling agencies post their models’ portfolios online as well as having the print version.
 This usually results in a yearly “website” fee, which again can be paid for out of pocket by the model or taken out of paychecks from bookings.
 Some agencies don’t have this fee, but don’t be surprised if it is something that you are required to pay for.

 - There is also the cost of comp cards.
 Most of the time, agencies will put these together and print them themselves, but the model may still be responsible for covering the cost of printing.
 This may be handled in the same fashion the portfolio shoot is handled and the cost will just be pulled out of the paychecks you earn from bookings.
 Another option that some agencies offer is to send the models the digital version of the comp card and let them print it themselves.
 Again though, this is not the time to cut corners and go super cheap with printing.
 This is what you’ll be giving to a client, so make sure you leave a good impression!

 I hope this post helped clarify this very confusing topic!
 I know too many people who have misconceptions of what the right answer is.
 I have been on both sides of this topic, having paid for some shoots and getting others covered.
-If you’re a model who has always had your portfolio expenses covered, that’s amazing!
-But if you aren’t, don’t feel like you’re less of a model or that your career and agency are any less legit than someone else’s.
+It's just a part of the industry and an investment you make for your career.